 Mix two pounds of finely broken maple sugar, one-fourth teaspoonful of cream of tartar, and a cup of boiling water.
 Boil in a granite or porcelain-lined kettle until when a little is dropped in cold water it will form a soft ball.

 Set the kettle away until the syrup is almost cold, then beat until creamy, and pour into a shallow tin; cut into squares.

 Take one-half as much water as maple sugar.
 Cook without stirring.
 When nearly done add butter size of a walnut.
 Try in cold water, when it begins to harden, stir until it waxes.

 When cool enough to handle make in small balls with walnut meats each side. —Mrs. F. H. Coman, Pan-American Recipes

-This maple candy recipe is similar to the kind that people refer to as seafoam candy.
+This old fashioned maple candy recipe is similar to the kind that people refer to as Seafoam candy.
 It's crunchy and has a sugary-maple flavor.
 Just TRY to have only one piece!

 1 cup maple syrup, or maple-flavored syrup

 1/2 cup white sugar

 Butter a 9x9-inch pan and set aside.
 In a heavy 2-quart saucepan, combine the syrup, sugar, and vinegar.
 Bring to a boil over medium heat, stirring constantly until sugar dissolves.
 Continue cooking without stirring until a candy thermometer reads 300°F (150°C).

 Remove from heat and quickly stir in the baking soda; mix well.
 Immediately pour candy into prepared pan, but do not spread.
 Cool and break into pieces.